 If we decide not to renew your foster parent certification, we must tell you in a letter that is postmarked at least 20 days before your certificate expires.
 You are also entitled to meet with us to review the decision.
 [NYCRR 443.11 (3) (b)] We will specify whom to contact to set this up in the letter.

-As long as you submit all necessary documents for annual renewal in a timely way, your certification will remain in effect, even if we are delayed in processing the paperwork.
+As long as you submit all necessary documents and completed in-service trainings for annual renewal in a timely way, your certification will remain in effect, even if we are delayed in processing the paperwork.
 [NYCRR 443.10 (d)]